Ed-Fi-Exchange-OSS/API-to-AMT-Data-Lake/README.md

 dagit -w workspace.yaml
 ```

+After you have finished the above steps, you can open your localhost or http://127.0.0.1:3000 and you will be able to see in the launcher the list of tests or collections available.

 ## Logs

 The log can be found in the same directory or inside the dagster home folder